ibm-cloud-docs/solution-tutorials/solution-template.md

    {: pre}

-This paragraph only appears in the iOS documentation{: ios}
+This paragraph only appears in the iOS documentation {: ios}

-And this paragraph only appears in the iOS documentation{: android}
+And this paragraph only appears in the iOS documentation {: android}

 ## Second Objective
 {: #second_objective}